RylandDeGregory/Blog/content/posts/az-storage-tables-rest-powershell.md

 Connect-AzAccount -Identity
 ```

-Then, paste the required sample Azure Tables REST API code into the Runbook (see below for examples).
+Then, paste the required sample Azure Tables REST API code into the Runbook (see below for samples).

 ### Perform operations